Creating a dropshipping business continues to be a hot topic in e-commerce circles.

 Remember you are relinquishing your control over inventory so you can only hope the suppliers have the same standard of customer service and professionalism that your store promises its customers.

-Modalyst, however, has implemented a vetting process for suppliers so the network is comprised of reliable, high-quality brands.
+Modalyst, however, has implemented a vetting process for suppliers so the network is composed of reliable, high-quality brands.

 Do you have experience in designing and want something very customizable?
 Is this your first business and need something not too expensive?

-Create an excel to compare and contrast the options.
+Create an excel sheet or a simple list to help you compare and contrast the options.

 If you haven’t already, now is the time to decide on your audience.
-As much as you would like to target everybody on earth, the best place to start is with a niche group so you can focus your marketing efforts effectively.
+As much as you would like to target users on a universal scale, the best place to start is with a niche user segment so you can focus your marketing efforts effectively.
 Once you know who you want to visit your store, you can apply better branding, messaging and find the best products for those particular customers.

-The times of googling for cool new wholesalers and brands are over thanks to the many drop shipping marketplaces out there who will provide lists of suppliers for you to choose from.
+The times of Googling cool new wholesalers and brands are over thanks to the many dropshipping marketplaces out there that will provide lists of suppliers for you to choose from.

-Our Shopify Dropshipping app makes it easy for retailers to click to add products to their stores.
-Where it used to take an average of 38 days to develop a drop shipping relationship, with new technology like what Modalyst offers, it literally takes seconds.
+Our dropshipping app makes it easy for retailers to click to add products to their stores.
+Where it used to take an average of 38 days to develop a dropshipping relationship, with new technology like what Modalyst offers, it literally takes seconds.

 Online stores can sign up for their free forever plan for full access to the dropshipping marketplace and experience the app that automates not only sourcing but also order fulfillment and inventory levels as well.

-As a new eCommerce entrepreneur with a million things to do, this means you can manage hundreds of suppliers and vendors in one central place.
+As a new eCommerce entrepreneur with several overlapping tasks to conduct, tools like the ones mentioned above can assist you to manage hundreds of suppliers and vendors in one centralized place.

-I should not need to convince you about the benefit of social media when building a brand for your dropshipping business.
+I should not need to convince you about the benefit of social media when developing a brand image for your dropshipping and eCommerce business.

-You want your customers to understand your personality and feel like you are a friend so they trust you and therefore purchase from you.
+You want your customers to understand your personality and feel like you are a friend they can trust, therefore making them more inclined to purchase from you.

-Social media is crucial for this not only as a way of communicating your aesthetic but also as a channel for customer service.
+Social media is a crucial asset for this not only as a way of communicating your brand’s message through graphic aesthetics but also as a channel for customer service.

 Try not to be daunted by which channel to use.

 Find the one that you are most comfortable with and give it a try.
-You can expand to all channels later on but it is important to experiment to see which ones are going to be worthwhile spending time on (because it can be time-consuming!).
+You can expand and branch out to multiple channels later on, but it is important to first experiment with the platform you believe is going to be most profitable for your specific clientele, hence the most worthwhile to spend a considerable amount of time on.

-In this day in age, you don’t have to hire a team of people to customize your store.
-There are third-party developers, as well as Shopify and Wix apps, for that!
+In this day and age, you don’t have to hire a team of people to customize your store.
+There are third-party developers, as well as website builders and apps, that will help you for that!

 Take advantage of all the eCommerce apps out there that you can use to create things like better user flow, email capture, rewards programs, etc.